-A stand-alone module of our established and highly respected Railway Management Certificate Program, this residential five-day program covers the essentials of business administration, strategy, and leadership for both freight and passenger railways.
+A stand-alone module of our established and highly respected Railway Management Certificate Program, this residential five-day program in East Lansing, MI, covers the essentials of business administration, strategy, and leadership for both freight and passenger railways.
 We combine classroom presentation of concepts by MSU faculty experts with discussions led by rail industry experts, and with site visits to see topics in context.
 Railway Business Administration, Strategy and Leadership brings together many aspects of the complex railway ecosystem.

 Key Learning Objectives